 The goal of the Fish Community Study is to obtain current information on the fish community in the Roanoke River in the vicinity of the Project to support an analysis of Project effects.
-The study includes a comparison of recently collected fish community data with historical fish community data collected in the Project area, a survey for Roanoke Logperch, and a desktop assessment of fish impingement and entrainment at the Project intake structure along with a turbine blade strike analysis.
+The study includes a comparison of recently collected fish community data with historical fish community data collected in the Project area, life-stage specific Roanoke Logperch surveys, and a desktop assessment of fish impingement and entrainment at the Project intake structure along with a turbine blade strike analysis.